YOU DON’T DESERVE RIESLING!!!

 “Riesling, the wine, seems to have as many personalities as there are places around the world that grow the grape.” -Eric Asimov

+Nicely said, Eric.
 If you read this, I will, without any doubt in my mind, convince you that Riesling is the best grape in the world.
 We'll go through each region where Riesling is produced, talk a little about how it tastes, and give you a few bottles that you, the reader, can buy for your next party.
+But also read a book on wine I’m just goofing around.

 Australia